lenavoigt/mass-disk-processor/README.md

 # Run MDP

-To retrieve metrics from disk image datasets using MDP, use the following command **in your project's virtual environment**:
+To retrieve metrics from disk image datasets using MDP, use the following command **in your project's virtual environment** (after following the steps outlined in [Preparation](#Preparation)):

 ```
 $ python mdp.py target_folder_of_disk_images